hglattergotz/pardot/README.md

 [![Build Status](https://travis-ci.org/hglattergotz/pardot.png)](https://travis-ci.org/hglattergotz/pardot)

 **Pardot** is an API connector for the [Pardot API](http://developer.pardot.com/kb/api-version-3/introduction-table-of-contents) implemented in PHP.
 It facilitates access to all the API endpoints that Pardot exposes.
+This can be used to build a custom CRM connector.

 * Install via [Composer](http://getcomposer.org) package [hgg/pardot](https://packagist.org/packages/hgg/pardot)